Downtown Loop (Kansas City)

-Description
+Overview

-Alphabetically, the letter suffixes begin with A in the northwest corner of the loop and proceed forward in a clockwise direction around the loop.
-Eastbound on the north side of the loop (EB I-70/NB I-35), one encounters A through G; then H through M southbound on the east side (EB I-70/SB US 71); then N through U westbound on the south side (WB I-670); and finally V through Y northbound on the west side (NB I-35 alone).
+The system is nicknamed the Alphabet Loop because its exits have letter suffixes that are nearly all the letters of the English alphabet.
+They begin with A in the northwest corner of the loop and rise clockwise.
+Eastbound on the north side of the loop (EB I-70/NB I-35) are A through G; then H through M southbound on the east side (EB I-70/SB US 71); then N through U westbound on the south side (WB I-670); and finally V through Z northbound on the west side (NB I-35 alone).

-Interstate 70 enters the southeast corner of the loop and moves north forming the east and north sides of the loop and exiting in the northwest corner.
+Interstate 70 enters the southeast corner of the loop and moves north, forming the east and north sides of the loop and exiting in the northwest corner.
 Exits on I-70 range from 2A to 2M.

 Interstate 35 enters the loop at its northeast corner, joining I-70 on the north side and forming the west side of the loop before exiting in the southwest corner.
 Exits on I-35 range from 2F to 2A while it overlaps I-70, and 2Y to 2U after I-70 exits the loop.

 Interstate 29 does not enter the loop.
 It begins at the northeast corner and continues north, concurrent with I-35.
 These two leave the loop via the Christopher S. Bond Bridge and split several miles north.

 Interstate 670 forms the south side of the loop.
-I-670 splits from I-70 in Kansas City, Kansas, crosses over I-70 and enters the loop in the southwest corner, rejoining I-70 and ending in Kansas City, Missouri in the southeast corner of the loop.
+I-670 splits from I-70 in Kansas City, Kansas, crosses over I-70 and enters the loop in the southwest corner, rejoining I-70 and ending in Kansas City, Missouri, in the southeast corner of the loop.
 I-670 is also signed as Alternate I-70.

 U.S. Route 71 is a highway that enters the loop in the southeast corner and leaves the loop with I-29 and I-35 in the northeast corner.

-U.S. Route 24 is a major city street which enters the loop in the northeast corner and follows I-35 and I-70 along the north side of the loop.
+U.S. Route 24 is a major city street that enters the loop in the northeast corner and follows I-35 and I-70 along the north side of the loop.
 Former US 24 now US-Bus 24 is also known as Independence Ave/Blvd and provides a street-level connection to Independence, Missouri.

 U.S. Route 40 overlaps I-70 throughout the northern and eastern sections of the loop.

 U.S. Route 169 enters the loop in the northwest corner from the Buck O'Neil Bridge, and joins I-70, continuing westward.

 Route 9 also provides access to the loop, ending at I-70 after crossing the Heart of America Bridge from North Kansas City.